 While choosing a lubricant for your air compressor, you need to check for the viscosity requirement of your air compressor.
 Depending on the model and the engine capacity, different air compressor might need lubricants with different viscosity.
 Also, you really need to check the weight and the usual climate temperature of your region.

 According to our experience, an SAE 30 weight works the best at moderate temperatures.
 If the usual temperature is between 30 F to 90 F, it will work most efficiently.
 For colder temperatures, we would definitely recommend lower SAE weight synthetic oils.
 Motor oils with an SAE 20 weight would work fine on colder temperatures.
-You can find many synthetic oils in this range in the market.
+You can find many synthetic oils in this range on the market.

-Oil Free Air Compressor
+Oil-Free Air Compressor

 There are many air compressors that don’t need any oil change.
 These compressors are either lubricated internally or their mechanism does not need any lubricant at all.
-If you don’t want to go through this hassle of changing compressor oils, you can simply buy an oil-free air compressor.
+If you don’t want to go through the hassle of changing compressor oils, you can simply buy an oil-free air compressor.
 Check out our article on Best air compressor under 500 to find some amazing oil-free air compressors at a cheap price.